nightroman/FarNet/README.md

 ## Prerequisites

-**.NET Framework 4.5 or above**
+**.NET Framework 4.7.2**

-The version of .NET Framework (4.5+) installed on a machine is listed in the registry at:
+The version of .NET Framework installed on a machine is listed in the registry:

     HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full

-If this key is missing, then install .NET Framework 4.5 or above.\
+If this key is missing or its `Release` value is less than 461808 then install NET Framework 4.7.2 or later.
-Some modules may require specific minimum versions.

 **Visual C++ Redistributable**